|Teaching children about their role in our environment fosters positive habits and attitudes that can last a lifetime.|

-The City of Eugene has prepared two distinct stormwater curricula tied to state benchmarks with emphasis on Willamette Valley waterways.
+The City of Eugene has prepared two distinct stormwater curricula with emphasis on Willamette Valley waterways.
 Handouts, activities and posters enrich learning both in and out of the classroom.
 Most materials are available to download from the links below.

-Eugene teachers should contact us for items such as activity supplies, booklets and posters that are not found here; some are unusual sizes or are not available in digital formats.
+Eugene public and private school teachers should contact us for items such as activity supplies, booklets and posters that are not found here; some are unusual sizes or are not available in digital formats.
 As we are funded by local stormwater fees, we cannot provide these supplemental materials for those outside of Eugene.

 Delta Ponds Video and Classroom Activities

 Centrally located in Eugene, this restored natural park is a great place for students to learn about clean water, ecosystems and wildlife.
-Encourage exploration and learning by introducing Delta Ponds through videos, discussions and activities written to support Oregon Standards by Design.
+Encourage exploration and learning by introducing Delta Ponds through videos, discussions and activities.

 SPLASH!
 (Stormwater Pollution Learn and Share!) is a curriculum kit developed with local teachers for grade levels K-8.
 Units explore water and the effects of pollution in water systems, the water cycle, and local ecosystems.
 Each unit below includes the lesson plans and handouts in a pdf.

 Individual worksheets from the curriculum are also available.
 Names indicate topic and grade level of the kit it comes from: